 - The second bequest provided for the establishment of the O'Brien Foundation to grant fellowships to students, scholars, and artists wishing to pursue postgraduate study and research.

-O'Brien Foundation fellowships are awarded through an annual competition.
-In its first thirty-eight years of operation, from 1975 to 2013, the Foundation received 2,221 applications and granted 286 fellowships, including 59 renewals.
-In 2013, the second fellowship was presented by the O’Brien Foundation Alumni.
-The total value of the awards granted in these years was 1,422,000.00.
+O'Brien Foundation fellowships are not based on financial need and are awarded through an annual competitive process.
+In its 44 years of operation from 1975 to 2019, the Foundation received 2,426 applications and granted 343 fellowships.
+Eight of the top awards to date were presented by the O’Brien Foundation Alumni.
+The total value of awards granted in these years was 1,777,000.00.

 The O'Brien Foundation is a humanitarian trust, operated exclusively for educational purposes.